troyan29/HiFramework/readme.md

 ### Twitter

-Follow the author on Twitter to get updates on HiFramework and PHP, [@hidiegomariani](https://twitter.com/hidiegomariani).
+Follow the author on Twitter to get updates on HiFramework and PHP - [@hidiegomariani](https://twitter.com/hidiegomariani).

 ### Contribute